2018 North Carolina teachers' walkout: Government of North Carolina

 Roy Cooper, a Democrat, and the Governor of North Carolina, urged local and state officials to stop attacking teachers and unite together to support teachers and schools in the state.
 Cooper tweeted an editorial of The Charlotte Observer.

 Members from the North Carolina Republican Party sent out mass emails to constituents across the state explaining their support for public education and teachers.
-Joseph Kyzer, a spokesperson for House speaker Tom Moore stated that Republican leadership has continuously raised teachers salaries and that it was Democratic leadership in the state that stalled out spending.
+Joseph Kyzer, a spokesperson for House speaker Tim Moore stated that Republican leadership has continuously raised teachers salaries and that it was Democratic leadership in the state that stalled out spending.
 Teachers pointed out although salaries have increased, the increases have been modest and lagged far behind the national average, and that despite this, general education funding on supplies and per pupil spending have been continuously cut.

 A fellow Republican member, Mark Brody, who serves on the board of Union Day School in Waxhaw, N.C., called teachers protesting and the backers of the protest 'Union Thugs', that want to control the education process.
 Brody said he was speaking up because he did not want his local Union County schools or North Carolina schools in general to turn into Chicago.
 "Let the Union thugs get their way now and we are half way there," he said.
 Brody would defend his statement, but emphasize that the "thug" remark was about trade unions, and not the teachers themselves.